-The speed at which the dynamic publishing domain is morphing into, is mindboggling.
-And as publishers face the challenge of having to deliver more content, more frequently across multiple delivery channels, multiple devices and languages that are platform agnostic.
+The speed at which the dynamic publishing domain is morphing into is mindboggling.
+And as publishers face the challenge of having to deliver more content more frequently across multiple delivery channels, multiple devices and languages that are platform-agnostic.
 This shift to a digital dynamic model is challenging and constantly evolving.

 Book publishing is often described as a mixture of both art and science, with some debate about where the line is drawn.
 When changes are proposed or resisted without appropriate measurement and analysis, people involved in the change effort can point to organizational culture as the culprit.

 The good news is, solutions are within reach.
-Thoughtful investments in technology can strengthen publishers’ infrastructure to position the organization for future growth.
-Publishers can accelerate internal and external workflows through advanced content and knowledge management systems and an effective change management approach.
+Thoughtful investments in technology can strengthen the publishers’ infrastructure to position the organization for future growth.
+Publishers can accelerate internal and external workflows through advanced content and knowledge management systems through an effective change management approach.
 Additionally, the adoption of a proven metadata strategy can amplify this potential for innovation.

 Another important aspect in evaluating the effectiveness of existing workflows and any potential changes is to identify the skills of the people involved, address any training needs, as well as evaluate how they are engaged in the workflow.